I got you to look after me, and you got me to look after you, and that’s why. (John Steinbeck)

 After three years umpiring in the lower divisions of my league I was apprehensive, to say the least, when I presented myself for duty for my debut Panel game.
 It went well, I think, despite an LBW I turned down that might have been a tad harsh on the bowler.
 But that day was the start of a very positive relationship with the 50 or so colleagues I have stood with over the years.

-Yes, there have been disagreements about light, whether the pitch is fit to play on, did a certain ball go over waist height on the full and should we be having a gentle word in the captain’s ear about whether the wicket keeper’s gobby approach to incoming batters will hamper his chances of being listed in Debrett’s.
+Yes, there have been disagreements about light, state of the pitch, did a certain ball go over waist height on the full and should we have a gentle word in the captain’s ear about whether the keeper’s gobby approach to incoming batters (after all, we wouldn’t want to hamper his chances of being listed in Debrett’s).

-For me, the hour or so I have with my colleague before the first ball is bowled is the best part of the umpiring experience.
+The hour or so I have with my colleague before the first ball is bowled is the best part of the umpiring experience.
 The ceremony is pretty much the same each week.
-As we squeeze into a space about the size of a red phone box we catch up on the behaviour, standards and gossip from the season.
+As we squeeze into a space about the size of a red phone box we catch up on the gossip and compare notes on behaviour.
 Then comes a few minutes on our respective Mrs Umps.
 She says I love cricket more than I love her.
-And then onto the serious business of how we will deal with Level 1-4 offences, our stance on calling wide balls and ensuring the over rate ticks along nicely.
+And then onto the serious business of how we will deal with Law 42 issues, wide balls and ensuring the over rate ticks along nicely.

 Communication is key.
 Sure, we signal after four balls that two are left but I like colleagues who make eye contact after every ball.
 A glance is enough – the equivalent of comedian Peter Kay’s three rings sketch.
-And as if multi-tasking with bowler’s foot, where the ball has pitched, impact in-line, impact on bat before bad is not enough, we keep a record of the score, bowlers’ overs, junior bowlers’ limitations according to ECB guidelines.
-So having a shoulder to cry on when I see I am two runs short of the scoreboard total is a huge relief.
+And as if multi-tasking with a bowler’s two feet, where the ball has pitched, impact on bat before pad is not enough, we also keep a record of the score, bowlers’ overs, junior bowlers’ limitations.
+So it is good to have a workmate to share the burden of guilt when I see I am two runs short of the scoreboard total.

 Of course, the quiet nod that a slip catch has fully carried or you were right to give the run-out is very useful for quality assurance purposes.
-And getting together at the fall of a wicket to tick boxes and reminisce about the kind of shot we would have played in the seventh over a match instead of the departing batter’s attempt to hit the ball into the next village or in some cases, a market town.
+And getting together at the fall of a wicket to tick boxes and reminisce about the kind of shot we would have played in the seventh over a match instead of the departing batter’s attempt to hit the ball into the next village or in some cases, a suburb of the nearest metropolis.

 When umpires agree on the basics, the afternoon and early evening go well.
-There are however occasions when it is not the collective angst of players who are testing my patience, rather is my colleague.
+But there are occasions when it is not the collective angst of players who are testing my patience, rather it is my colleague.
 A good football referee is one who is not noticed, a bad one who is noticed too much.
 The same applies to cricket.
 An umpire who imposes himself or herself on the match thus turning the cricket experience into a playground for his fiefdom is not going to last long on the circuit.
-I have seen umpires cross the line in the sand and become obsequiously pally with a particular player or getting on a high horse to demand satisfaction from a player he has clearly fallen out with.
+I have seen umpires cross the line in the sand and become obsequiously pally with a particular player or getting on a high horse to demand satisfaction at ten paces from a player he has clearly fallen out with.

 At the end of the cricket day, you and your colleague enjoy a drink courtesy of the home club (unless you have sent the captain packing with a dubious run-out).
 From the pavilion you look onto the square as the groundsman tidies up the loose ends, the sun is about to set and a splendid Mrs Umps dinner awaits you at home.